Lukas Graham, 2015

 - Post-Listening Discuss “Rules to Live By.”
 The songwriter shares the advice his parents gave him at ages 7 and 11.
 Follow up by asking students, “What are two rules to live by–rules that all children should know?”
 They write their rules on a sheet of paper.
 Then they walk around the room and share their two rules with a classmate.
 They memorize one of their classmate’s rules and add it to their list.
 They share those three rules with another classmate.
 They memorize one of that classmate’s rules and add it to their list.
 They share those four rules with yet another classmate.
 They memorize one of that classmate’s rules and add it to their list.
 They return to their seats with their list of five rules.
 Students share rules they particularly like with the class.
 I found the idea for this activity in the resource book Zero Prep by Laurel Pollard and Natalie Hess. (p.
 22, “Building Up a Chain: Rules to Live By.”)

-- Post-Listening Use the phrase I started writing songs as the springboard for a grammar lesson.
+- Post-Listening Use the phrase I started writing songs as the springboard for a grammar lesson (for more advanced levels).
 The verb start is one of a group of verbs that can be followed with either an infinitive (I started to write songs) or a gerund (I started writing songs).
 Other verbs in this group are begin, continue, like, love, hate, and can’t stand.
 The interactive worksheet below gives students practice with this group of verbs.
 For levels intermediate and up.
+Note: You may need to stress that there are two grammatically correct ways to fill in each blank–with a gerund OR an infinitive; students are generally accustomed to worksheets in which there is only one correct answer.)